 Sexual violence of any type is never a victim's fault.

-Ask for and give consent: This guide to consent will help.
-Remember, consent can only be given if both people are clear-headed (not under the influence of drugs or alcohol), give and receive clear verbal and non-verbal cues, and feel no pressure.
+Ask for and give consent: Remember, consent can only be given if both people are clear-headed (not under the influence of drugs or alcohol), give and receive clear verbal and non-verbal cues, and feel no pressure.